-Internal Parties Board of Directors Internal Audit Team The Board of Directors is accountable for overall setting of the base milk price, any adjustments and making it publicly available, including reasons for setting a price different to what has been recommended by the Panel.
-Fonterra's internal audit team provides assurance over the integrity of data sourced from Fonterra's systems, including with respect to the controls maintained to ensure ongoing data integrity.
-Milk Price Management Steering Committee Fonterra Senior Managers The Milk Price Management Steering Committee co- ordinates with the Milk Price Group to provide management input on base milk price matters.
+Board of Directors

+The Board of Directors is accountable for overall setting of the base milk price, any adjustments and making it publicly available, including reasons for setting a price different to what has been recommended by the Panel.

+Milk Price Management Steering Committee

+The Milk Price Management Steering Committee coordinates with the Milk Price Group to provide management input on base milk price matters.
 This includes ensuring the base milk price calculation takes into account the full range of costs and matters impacting the revenue of a manufacturer of commodity milk powders and their by products.
 The Committee also oversees the internal control environment for Fonterra's business processes that support the milk price.
-Fonterra senior managers provide internal oversight of the calculation of the actual and forecast base milk price in accordance with the Manual and detailed models and procedures.
-Fonterra management is also responsible for operational engagement with the Commerce Commission.